 Want to Learn More?

 I think there are a lot of really easy self-soft tissue techniques and specific gymnastics stretches we can use to tackle the shoulder and wrist flexibility issues noted above.
-I have put together a “Gymnastics Myofascial Release Checklist” that covers the exact areas and stretches I feel gymnasts should to daily to work on this.
+I have put together a free “Gymnastics Pre-Hab Guide” that covers the exact areas and stretches I feel gymnasts should to daily to work on this.
 To download the PDF and picture walk through explanations, just sign up for the SHIFT Insider Newsletter below and I will send it to you for free.